 Joint lab meetings

 Ph.D. students participating in M2P2 have the opportunity to present an annual seminar.
 This formal, 50 minute presentation allows students to further develop their presentation skills and to share their recent findings with colleagues in the program.

 Weekly seminar series are sponsored by a number of departments, including Microbiology and Immunology, Genetics, Biochemistry and Biology.

 Special M2P2 seminars by visiting scholars

 We sponsor a number of special seminars each year, including seminars from outside examiners for Ph.D. students defending their thesis.

 The annual M2P2 Program retreat

 The annual retreat brings together students, faculty, and post-docs from Dartmouth and a number institutions across New England, including the University of Vermont, the University of New Hampshire, UMass Medical Center, the University of Maine, and Smith College.
-This 2-day conference covers a wide range of topics related to bacterial, fungal and parasite biology and the interactions of these microbes with their hosts.
+This 2-day conference covers a wide range of topics related to all microbes including bacterial, fungal, viral and parasite biology and the interactions of these microbes with their hosts.
 The retreat includes oral presentations and a poster session, and graduate students and post-docs give most of the presentations.
 We also organize career development activities.
 We hold the retreat in February at the Lake Morey Resort in central Vermont.
 We even have an afternoon break to enjoy skating or skiing.

 If outdoors is what you want as your free-time activity, then this is the place for you.